Plan Panni Pannanum

+The film’s title was taken from a dialogue spoken by Vadivelu in Pokkiri (2007).

 Plot

-Two friends, Sembi (Rio Raj) and Raju (Bala Saravanan), end up kidnapping a girl (Ramya Nambeesan) to know about the whereabouts of one of their sister (Poornima Ravi), who has eloped with her boyfriend Bharath Raj (Siddharth Vipin).A bride-seeing event that spoofs Paasa Malar, a driver (Tiger Garden Thangadurai) who offers to give the protagonists a short ride ending up travelling with them all the way to Kodaikanal, a guy who shoots videos of men in a state of undress and blackmails them, the manager (M. S. Bhaskar) of a glamorous star (Anaika Soti), who is taken for a ride by the friends, who owe him money, a monologue by the sister, which is amusing, even though its representation of a young woman from a supposedly downmarket locality like Royapuram is troubling.
+Two friends, Sembi and Raju, end up kidnapping a girl Aambal to know about the whereabouts of Raju's sister Radha, who had eloped with her boyfriend Bharath Raj.
+The film involves a bride-seeing event that spoofs the 1961 Tamil film Pasamalar; a driver Thilagam, who offers to give the protagonists a short ride but ends up travelling with them all the way to Kodaikanal; Arokkiyasaamy, a guy who shoots videos of men in a state of undress and blackmails them; Captain Kandasamy, the manager of a glamorous star, who is taken for a ride by the friends, who owe him money; and a monologue by Radha, which is amusing, even though it is representation of a young woman from a supposedly down market locality like Royapuram is troubling.

 Cast

 Production

 The principal production of the film started with a formal Pooja on 17, October 2019 with the main cast and crew being present.
-Rio Raj, a television artist was selected to play the male lead.
+Rio Raj, a television artist, was selected to play the male lead.
 The film's shoot happened in Chennai, Vagamon, Idukki, Gangtok and Kupup located near China border.
 The shoot was wrapped upM.
 S. Bhaskar signed to appear as a astrologer in the movie.
-The Movie was completed in three schedules with less than 45 shooting days.
-The film's Post production works began thereafter.
+The movie was completed in three schedules with less than 45 shooting days.
+The film's post-production works began thereafter.
+The first look motion poster of the film was released by Sivakarthikeyan and Vijay Sethupathi.

 Release

-Home Media
+Home media

 The satellite rights of the film were sold to Star Vijay and the streaming rights acquired by Disney+ Hotstar.